Scheduling

 ---|---|---|

-Frequency | How often the pipeline will run | Daily |
+Frequency | How often the pipeline will run. | Daily |

-Repeat at | When the pipeline run will repeat | Varies depending on your chosen frequency |
+Repeat at | When the pipeline run will repeat.
+Example: Repeat every Monday and Friday at 2:00AM. | Varies depending on your chosen frequency |

-Timezone | The timezone of Repeat at time | The timezone where you are located |
+Timezone | The timezone of Repeat at time. | The timezone where you are located |

-Alerts on the full job | Enable to send an email on the start, success, and/or failure of the pipeline run | Disabled |
+Alerts on the full job | Toggle that enables sending an email on the start, success, and/or failure of the pipeline run. | Off |

-Schedule pipeline
+Schedule a pipeline

 - Expand the Options (ellipses) menu in the project header.